On this page

 The simplest way to earn American Airlines miles is to buy flights on American Airlines or one of the carrier’s partners.

-The airline uses a revenue-based miles earning system, which means you earn miles based on how much you spend.
+The airline uses a revenue-based miles-earning system, which means you earn miles based on how much you spend.
 This is in contrast to a distance-based system, which awards points for every physical mile you fly.

 If you’re a new AAdvantage member and don’t have elite status, you’ll have a base earning rate of 5 miles per dollar on plane tickets.
+However, if you opt to save money by purchasing a Basic Economy ticket, you’ll earn just 2 miles per dollar.

 AAdvantage membership level | Base miles per dollar spent |